-This pie is five great things combined into one delicious dessert…light, silky, thick, rich and oh so chocolatey!!
+This pie is five great things combined into one delicious dessert…light, silky, thick, rich, and oh so chocolaty!!

 - 1 cup heavy whipping cream, cold

 - 3/4 cup granulated sugar

 - 1 bag Ghirardelli Bittersweet 60% Cacao Chocolate Chips, 12 ounces

 - 1 stick unsalted butter, cut into cubes

 - 1 9-inch deep dish pie shell, baked and cooled.
 Here’s the flaky pie crust recipe I used.

 - Make sure you have your prebaked pie crust ready for the filling.

 - Melt the chocolate: Break the chocolate into pieces and add them to a medium bowl.
 Microwave the chocolate for 30-second intervals until melted.
 Allow the chocolate to cool.

 - Whip the heavy whipping cream: Add the cream to the mixing bowl of a stand mixer fitted with the whisk attachment or use a hand mixer.
 Whip on medium speed until mixture becomes foamy, about 30 seconds.
 Increase speed to high and whip until the cream forms stiff peaks, about 2 minutes.
 Transfer the whipped cream to a small bowl and refrigerate.